Bruno Brookes: Acid house

 Brookes was also an early supporter of the fledgling acid house scene by championing Stakker Humanoid, a November 1988 hit for Humanoid (AKA Brian Dougans).
 In a 2013 interview with The Guardian, Brookes said that he was given a white label of the record and immediately fell under its spell.
 "It just got to me.
 I remember listening to it and thinking it was one step ahead of everything techno that was coming out.
 It wasn't copying anything else; it was just fabulous."
 As a result, he played the record twice in one show – a very unusual step for a prime-time radio DJ.

 "Killing in the Name" controversy

 While presenting the Top 40, Brookes accidentally played the full uncensored version of "Killing in the Name" by Rage Against the Machine on 21 February 1993.
 The song contains 15 instances of the word "Fuck".
 Brookes was not made aware of the language in the track and, as a new entry, included it in the broadcast.
-Brookes and his producer Simon Sadler were preparing a trail for the following week's show whilst the song played, so were unaware of what was going out on air.
+Brookes and his producer, Simon Sadler, were preparing a trailer for the following week's show whilst the song played, so they were unaware of what was going out on air.
 The station immediately received 138 phone calls of complaint.